sass/node-sass/README.md

 An array of paths that [LibSass] can look in to attempt to resolve your `@import` declarations.
 When using `data`, it is recommended that you use this.

+### require
+Type: `Array<String>`
+Default: `[]`

+An array of node modules that export functions.
+Each function is called with the current options objects and needs to return a new one.
+Modules may use this e.g. to register themselves in `includePaths`.

 ### indentedSyntax
 Type: `Boolean`
 Default: `false`